StackVista/stackstate-docs/use/stackstate-ui/views/about_views.md

 ## Subview

-A subview zooms in on a subset of the topology in StackState - this could be a specific component or relation, a group of elements or all elements associated with a problem.
-Different to views, subviews are a dynamic tool that can be used for investigation, allowing you to quickly investigate an element, group or problem across all perspectives.
+A subview is created whenever you click **INVESTIGATE IN SUBVIEW** on a topology element or problem in the StackState UI.
+The required topology filters are applied to focus directly on the chosen area of StackState topology - this could be a single component or relation, a group of elements or all elements associated with a problem.
+Different to views, subviews are a dynamic tool that can be used for investigation, they are generated on demand and cannot be saved.

+Within the subview you can investigate the element, group or problem across all perspectives and at any point in the timeline.

 There are two types of subview: